25 Types of Bats in New Mexico

 10. Long-eared Myotis

-Known as the lesser mouse-eared Bat, these types of bats in New Mexico can often be found hunting between weeds, grasses, and flowers.
+Known as the lesser mouse-eared Bat, these bats in New Mexico can often be found hunting between weeds, grasses, and flowers.

-Though they are smaller than most other types of bats in New Mexico, their ears are more significant than most other species.
+Though smaller than most other types of bats in New Mexico, their ears are more significant than most other species.

-They also have small eyes compared to their relatives and have very keen senses.
+They also have small eyes and very keen senses compared to their relatives.
 During the winter months, homeowners must keep the old light fixtures up to date with energy-efficient bulbs.

-This is to make sure nothing interferes with these animals’ ability to fly or locate food sources.
+This ensures that nothing interferes with these animals’ ability to fly or locate food sources.

 11. Pallid Bat

-The pallid bats are types of Bats in New Mexico.
+Pallid bats are a type of bat in New Mexico.
 There are typically three habitats for pallid bats: caves, abandoned mines, and buildings.
 They have a low metabolic rate, so they fly infrequently.

 You’ll only find a pallid bat flying while feeding or seeking shelter from unfavorable conditions.
 Pallid bats usually feed on insects and spiders, which they catch with their feet while in flight.